StackVista/stackstate-docs/stackpacks/integrations/wmi.md

 ## Functionality

 StackState Agent for Windows collects telemetry information from Windows by querying WMI.
 Metrics obtained from the defined WMI queries are collected periodically.
 Multiple WMI queries can be defined.
-Collected WMI metrics are sent to StackState and can be used as metric streams.
+Collected WMI metrics are sent to StackState as metric streams.

 ## Setup